- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 iASUS XSound 2.1

 The iASUS XSound 2.1 might come from an unknown company, but it delivers big sound at a fair price.
 The 40mm speakers pump out strong bass and clear mids/highs according to the friends I spoke with and almost 1,000 Amazon reviews.
+The listening experience isn’t quiet what Cardo and JBL are putting out, but it’s decent sound quality.

 When you compare the XSound 2.1 to the Uclear speakers, you definitely get a better range across the bass, treble, and mids despite maxing out at 98 dB – similar to a car horn at 15 feet away.